joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 ### Weak gravitational lensing

-Gravitational lensing is a well known phenomenon where the presence of mass acts as a lens, gravitationally bending light from a background source around itself and focusing it for the observer.
+Gravitational lensing is a well known effect where the presence of mass acts as a lens, gravitationally bending light from a background source around itself and focusing it for the observer.
 But if the intensity is increased in one direction, it must be decreased in some other direction.
+And, in fact, there are many more directions along which the intensity is decreased than there are directions in which the intensity is increased.
+This means that if you view the source from some random direction, it is more likely that the intensity will be decreased slightly.

-Generally, if you view the source from some random direction, the intensity will be decreased slightly.
-It is then possible that the light from the distant supernovae has been gravitationally defocused, making them appear fainter than they really are and mimicking the dark energy signal.
+It is therefore possible that the light from the distant supernovae in the sample was been gravitationally defocused, making them appear fainter than they really are and mimicking the dark energy signal.
 Given the amount of matter in the universe, however, it is possible to calculate the magnitude of this effet and it turns out to be negligible.

 ### Sample contamination